 The solution plots for this problem (Figure \ref{fig:su_square_thick_solutions}) show that for the chosen times, the solution is in local equilibrium.
 Unlike the selected thin square source solutions where a discontinuous wave travelling at the wavespeed determines the speed the solution travels, here a wave resembling a nonlinear heat waves moves outwards while the source is on.
 Geometric convergence, shown in Figures \ref{fig:su_square_thick_convergence} and \ref{fig:su_square_thick_s2_convergence}, is only possible since the nonsmooth portions of the scalar flux have decayed to zero and the solution is in equilibrium, which has the effect of smoothing the leading edge of the wavefront.

-We also take not of the similarity between the transport and $S_2$ solutions, apparent in the solution plots and in Tables \ref{tab:su_thick_square_phi} and \ref{tab:su_thick_square_e}.
-This is expected from the optically thick results, since we saw the two solutions converge at long times \wgb{when} \wgb{they have both come into} equilibrium. \wgb{The solution plots also show \wgbt{qualitative agreement between transport/$S_2$ and diffusion.}}
+We also take not\wgb{e} of the similarity between the transport and $S_2$ solutions, apparent in the solution plots and in Tables \ref{tab:su_thick_square_phi} and \ref{tab:su_thick_square_e}.
+This is expected from the optically thick results, since we saw \wgb{the} the two solutions converge at long times \wgb{when} \wgb{they have both come into} equilibrium. \wgb{The solution plots also show \wgbt{qualitative agreement between transport/$S_2$ and diffusion.}}